goodmattg/goodmattg.github.io/_posts/2017-09-04-Syntactic-Tree-Kernels.md

 ## Syntactic Tree Kernel Theory

-As part of our search for unique features to encode syntactic and semantic similarity, we found that so called Tree Kernels had been shown to be highly effective in augmenting SVMs designed to solve problems in question classification, question answering, Semantic Role Labeling, and named entity recognition.
-The broad idea behind the theory is that syntactic features must exist to learn semantic structures.
-To do so, we us design kernels that map from tree structures (e.g. parse, dependency, etc.) to scores that measure the syntactic similarity of the two trees.
+As part of our search for unique features to encode syntactic and semantic similarity, we found that so called Tree Kernels had been shown to be highly effective in augmnting SVMs designed to solve problems in question classification, question answering, Semantic Role Labeling, and named entity recognition.
+The broad idea behind the theory is that syntactic features must be quantified to learn semantic structures.
+It isn't enough to say, compare lists of POS tags for two sentences because the structure of the sentences shape their meanings.
+We therefore design kernels that map from tree structures (i.e. constituency parse trees) to scores that measure the syntactic similarity of the two trees.
+Note that these scores are bounded for use in an SVM framework, but could easily be used as features in a deep learning framework.

+### Kernel Definition

+*This is taken almost verbatim from Dr. Moschitti's ACL 2012 tutorial on State-of-the-art Kernels in Natural Language Processing.
+All credit goes to him.*

+The point of all this is we can ensure our SVM kernel is valid only if the matrix of transformed points is positive semi-definite.

+A **kernel** is a function:

+$$ k: (\overrightarrow{x},\overrightarrow{z}) \rightarrow \Phi(\overrightarrow{x}) \cdot \Phi(\overrightarrow{z}) ~~~~~~\forall \overrightarrow{x}, \overrightarrow{z} \in X$$

+Mercer's Conditions for a valid kernel:

+Let $X$ be a finite input space and let $K(x,z)$ be a symmetric function on $X$.
+Then $K(x,z)$ is a kernel function IFF matrix:

+$$ k(x,z) = \Phi(x) \cdot \Phi(z)$$

+is positive semi-definite (non-negative eigenvaules).
+That is, if the matrix is positive semi-definite we can find a $\Phi$ that implements the kernel function $k$.

+## Tree Definition

+We worked exclusively with **consitituency parse trees**.
+Anywhere I write "tree", I am referring to a constituency parse tree.
+A consistituency parse tree breaks down a sentence into phrases using a well-defined, **context-free**, phrase structure grammar.
+A context-free grammar is a set of rules that describes all possible strings in a formal language.
+Given any sentence, we have a formal way to define that sentence as made up of phrases, nouns, verbs, etc. Noam Chomsky was the first define context-free grammars in linguistics to describe the universal structure of natural language.
+We use the Penn-Treebank II formal grammar for this project.
+Here is a small sample of the Penn-Treebank II formal grammar:

+- **RB**: Adverb
+- **IN**: Preposition
+- **PP**: Prepositional Phrase
+- **VP**: Verb Phrase

-### Core Theory and Definitions
+### Tree Kernel Core Theory and Definitions

 A tree kernel is a function: $f: (tree_1, tree_2) \rightarrow \mathbf{R}^+ $